 See the Bureau of Meteorology for information about temperatures and rainfall ahead of time to ensure proper clothing.

 We strongly recommend the purchase of travel insurance for all of our trips.
 However, we require that for all travel overseas that you purchase a travel insurance policy, as we charge a cancellation fee if you cancel your walking holiday after we have confirmed it.
 It is also important in the event of an accident or loss of property.
-See FAQ’s for more information.
+See the FAQ section for more information.

 For nearly 30 years we have taken pride in providing seamlessly organised walking holidays, but we know, even with that in mind, that you’ll have many more questions.
 You will receive a very detailed information pack and itinerary approximately 6 weeks out from departure outlining all the fine detail and much more.